 What is ISOP?

-The International Student Orientation Program (ISOP), which takes place Wednesday, August 20 - Sunday, August 24, 2014, is designed to help international first-year students comfortably transition into the Columbia University community before New Student Orientation Program week.
+The International Student Orientation Program (ISOP), which takes place Wednesday, August 20 - Sunday, August 24, 2014, is designed to help international first-year students comfortably transition into the Columbia University community before the New Student Orientation Program (NSOP).
 Programs during ISOP range from helping new students set up a phone or bank account to understanding the Columbia academic culture and getting to know New York City.
 ISOP participation is determined by application.

 What are the application dates and deadlines for ISOP?